Quantum Steganography via Coherent and Fock State Encoding in an Optical Medium: Introduction

 The Allies were able to replicate, understand, and reproduce the technology of the Enigma machine in order to crack its cipher; thus the practical application of quantum computers and quantum information devices, which represent an additional level of technological sophistication, are evident.
 The question we would like to explore is how to leverage quantum computers and quantum information, a present and future technological advantage, to communicate covertly in a variety of situations.

 The main scenario we will consider is one where the eavesdropper has access to the full contents of the messages being transmitted, but is made to believe they are innocuous, unlike in cryptography where the encrypted text is often nonsensical without a key and so arouses suspicion.
 This reflects a difference in the situation: in cryptography, the messages are often read secretly, while in steganography the eavesdropper is not secret and maintains everything out in the open.
 In many ways, this is advantageous---consider the wartime example.
-It is infinitely more suspicious and dangerous to send messages of gibberish through wartime censors than to have a chat with your friend on the phone about normal topics---only this chat contains some hidden information.
+If the goal is not to arouse suspicion, it can be markedly more suspicious and dangerous to send messages of gibberish through wartime censors than to have a chat with your friend on the phone about normal topics---only this chat contains some hidden information.
 Other examples of steganography are an invisible watermark that can only be revealed with a procedure no one would think to do spontaneously \cite{cryptorigin}, or a secret encoding of information in an audio file \cite{audiosteg}.
 Some steganographic encodings are readable by anyone who thinks to look for them, relying on the concealment of the covering message, while others may require a shared secret key between the sender and receiver, just like many cryptosystems.
+Steganography can even be combined with cryptography as they are effectively independent measures---for example, by using any methods we describe in this paper to transmit an already cryptographically encoded message.
+This will, in general, require more shared secret key.